Research Funding

 and then

-Applications for 2023-24 entry will open on 28 November 2022.
+Applications for 2025-26 entry will open in December 2024.
 Students wishing to apply for a LAHP studentship must submit their applications for a place to study on their chosen PhD programme before the closing date.

 More information for applications for postgraduate research at the School of Advanced Study can be found here.